bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-overview.md

 ### Third-party shipping provider apps
-BigCommerce offers third-party shipping provider apps that merchants must install on their store.
+The BigCommerce [Apps Marketplace](https://bigcommerce.com/apps) offers provider apps that let merchants connect third-party shipping services to their stores.
 If you would like to offer a shipping solution, see [Become a Shipping Provider](/api-docs/providers/shipping).

 ## Related resources